 The disease infects cervids, which include deer, elk and moose.
 It is almost always fatal to the animal.
 It was first documented among captive mule deer in Colorado in 1967 and has been detected in 24 states and two Canadian provinces, according to Game and Fish.

 The disease is not known to infect people who eat meat from positive cervids, but Game and Fish discourages people from eating meat from a positive deer or elk.

 “We’ve said from the beginning it’s a good idea for hunters to get their deer tested,” Hutchings said.

 Game and Fish operated testing sites in November during the modern gun deer season.
 Archery is the only deer season open now.
 Bowhunters who would like to have a deer tested can contact any Game and Fish office, Hutchings said.
 A tissue sample is taken from the deer and sent to a lab for testing.
 The test is free, he said.

 Feeding deer is against the law in the 11-county management zone to prevent spreading the disease.
 Hutchings said Benton, Washington and Sebastian county residents should not feed deer, though it is still legal, in the wake of the positive tests.
 Deer feeding concentrates deer and makes it easier to pass from deer to deer, he said.

-Hutchings said Game and Fish would like to test more deer from the locations of the four recent positive sites The agency may issue depredation permits to landowners that allows them to kill more than the season limit so those deer can be tested, he said.
+Hutchings said Game and Fish would like to test more deer from the locations of the four recent positive sites.
+The agency may issue depredation permits to landowners that allow them to kill more than the season limit so those deer can be tested, he said.